mchung/heroku-buildpack-wordpress/README.markdown

 * `php.ini` - PHP configuration

 Feel free to hack on these files.
 For example, to remove the PHP-FPM status page at `/status.html`, delete the directive from `nginx.conf.erb`.
 Themes and plugins can be added and deployed to the `setup/wp-content` directory.

+Whenever possible, I've pulled out hard coded settings from `wp-config.php` and made them available as a runtime environment variable.
+Now, as an owner, you may toggle those values using `heroku config:set`.
+Here's an incomplete list of settings:

+* `FORCE_SSL_LOGIN`
+* `FORCE_SSL_ADMIN`
+* `WP_CACHE`
+* `DISABLE_WP_CRON`

+Please refer to the documentation from Wordpress for details.

+> To set a config variable: `heroku config:set GOOG_UA_ID=UA=1234777-9`

+Finally, enabling and configuring the following Wordpress plugins will also speed up Wordpress on Heroku significantly.

+* `heroku-sendgrid` - Configures phpmailer to send SMTP email with Sendgrid.
+  * EMAIL_REPLY_TO=alfred@example.com
+  * EMAIL_FROM=batman@example.com
+  * EMAIL_NAME=Bruce Wayne
+* `heroku-google-analytics` - Configures Google Analytics to display on your Wordpress site.
+  * GOOG_UA_ID=UA-9999999
+* `wpro` - Configures Wordpress to upload everything to S3.
+* `batcache` - Configures Wordpress to use memcached for caching.
+* `memcachier` - Use a modern memcached plugin.
+* `cloudflare` - OPTIONAL, but very awesome.
+If Cloudflare is installed, the plugin configures Wordpress to play nicely with CloudFlare.
+It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
+Keep in mind that the free version doesn't support SSL, and you'll need to set both `FORCE_SSL_ADMIN` and `FORCE_SSL_LOGIN` to false in order to login.

 ## Usage